 Deadline and publication timeline and languages

-As stated, JTCLT will be published online twice a year, one in June and the other in December.
-Publication of the first issue of the journal will be based on the following schedule:
+JTCLT is published online twice a year, one in June and the other in December.
+Articles can be written in either English or Chinese.

 Manuscript preparation